 Dog owners have a legal duty to prevent any dog from straying, causing injury or damage.
 Additionally, under the Control of Dogs Order 1992, all dogs must wear a collar and identity tag in a public place.
 The tag must show the owner’s name and address.
 A telephone number is optional (but strongly advisable).
 An owner can be fined up to £5,000 if the dog is not wearing identification.
 Dogs exempt from wearing a collar and ID tag in public include: dogs on official duty for the armed forces, HM Customs and Excise or police; sport dogs and packs of hounds; dogs used for capturing or destroying vermin; dogs used for driving/tending cattle or sheep; guide dogs for the blind; and dogs used for emergency rescue work.

-Stray dogs may be taken into the Council’s control under the Environmental Protection Act 1990, when they are handed to the Council by members of the public who have found them, or where the Council collects them from public places.
+During office hours, stray dogs may be taken into the Council’s control under the Environmental Protection Act 1990, when they are handed to the Council by members of the public who have found them, or where the Council collects them from public places.
 Dogs in the Council’s care are kept in licensed kennels for seven days.
 After that time, if not reclaimed by an owner, dogs will be sent for re-homing via an animal charity.

 Harlow Council have achieved a Silver Footprint Award, as part of the RSCPA’s Community Animal Welfare Footprints Scheme, recognising the work it does in connection with policies and procedures regarding stray dogs.